 There are several types of motion graphics that can increase the production value of your videos.
 Let’s take a look at a few popular ones.

-Kinetic typography (also known as motion typography) is a technique where text is animated in a dynamic, fast-paced way to grabs viewers attention and entertain them.
+Kinetic typography (also known as motion typography) is a technique where text is animated in a dynamic, fast-paced way to grab viewers’ attention and entertain them.

-Using a kinetic typography approach allows for more experimentation and fun than straightforward animated text which would animate in and out in gentler, subtle ways.
+Using a kinetic typography approach allows for more experimentation and fun than straightforward animated text, which would animate in subtle ways.

-Kinetic typography is brilliant for adding energy to a video by creating a powerful rhythm to the visuals in a unique and stylish way.
-Combine this with a strong brand style, like e did for Century 21 (see below) and you’ve got an engaging and emotive video
+Kinetic typography is brilliant for adding energy to a video.
+It creates a powerful rhythm to the visuals uniquely and stylishly.
+Combine this with a strong brand style, like we did for Century 21 (see below), and you’ve got an engaging and emotive video

 An infographic is a visual representation of data through motion graphics, iconography and text.
 It can be a collection of images, charts, visualisations, text and more.

-All these elements are brought together and animated to create informational videos that help communicate complex data in a visually engaging way and provide a unique perspective on otherwise dry information.
+By combining all these elements and animating them, informational videos can help convey complex data visually.
+They can also provide a unique perspective on otherwise dry information.

-This can be very useful for communicating non-visual numerical information in an engaging way.
-A good infographic is simple, fun and has really good design!
+This can be very useful for engagingly communicating non-visual numerical information.
+A good infographic is simple, fun and has a really good design!

-Overlays are motion graphics that are added on top of video footage.
+An overlay is a motion graphic that’s added on top of video footage.
 They can help to tell the story or simply enhance the style and feel of the video.
 Examples of overlays in video production could be: